Aider-AI/aider/docs/unified-diffs.md

 Aider has long used a
 [benchmark suite based on 133 Exercism python exercises]().
-But these are mostly small coding problems, usually requiring only a few dozen lines of code to solve.
+But these are mostly small coding problems, usually requiring only a few dozen lines of code.
-GPT-4 Turbo was typically only lazy on 2-3 of these exercises: the ones with the largest amount of code and which involved refactoring.
+GPT-4 Turbo is typically only lazy on 2-3 of these exercises: the ones with the most code and which involve refactoring.
-Rather than fully completing the refactor, GPT would often just add a comment referencing old code like
-"...copy $USD formatting code here...".

-Based on this observation, I set out to build a benchmark based on refactoring a non-trivial amount of code found in fairly large source files.
+Based on this observation, I set out to build a benchmark based on refactoring a non-trivial amount of code found in fairly large files.
 To do this, I used python's `ast` module to analyze the [Django repository](https://github.com/django/django) to:

 - Find source files that contain class methods which are non-trivial, having more than 100 AST nodes in their implementation.
-- Focus on methods that are only part of a larger class, which has at least twice as much code as the method.
+- Focus on methods that are part of a larger class, which has at least twice as much code as the method itself.
 - Find methods that don't use their `self` parameter, so they can be trivially refactored out of the class.

-We can then turn each of these source files into a task for the benchmark, where we ask GPT to:
+We can then turn each of these source files into a task for the benchmark, where we ask GPT to do something like:

 > Refactor the `_set_csrf_cookie` method in the `CsrfViewMiddleware` class to be a stand alone, top level function.
 > Name the new function `_set_csrf_cookie`, exactly the same name as the existing method.
 > Update any existing `self._set_csrf_cookie` calls to work with the new `_set_csrf_cookie` function.

-A [simple python AST scanning script](https://github.com/paul-gauthier/aider/blob/main/benchmark/refactor_tools.py) found 39 of these source files and packaged them up as benchmark tasks.
+A [simple python AST scanning script](https://github.com/paul-gauthier/aider/blob/main/benchmark/refactor_tools.py) found 39 suitable files and packaged them up as benchmark tasks.
 Each task has a test
+that checks if refactor
-which uses the `ast` module to check that the refactor was performed roughly correctly:
+was performed roughly correctly:

 - The updated source file must parse as valid python, to surface misapplied edits which corrupt the file.
 - The target method must now exist as a top-level function in the file.
 - This new top-level function must contain approximately the same number of AST nodes as the original class method.
 This ensures that GPT didn't elide code and replace it with comments.
-- The original class must still be present in the file, and it must be smaller by about the number of AST nodes of the method which was removed.
+- The original class must still be present in the file, and it must be smaller by about the number of AST nodes in the method which was removed.
 This helps confirm that the method was removed from the class, without other significant modifications.

 To be clear, this is not a rigorous test that the refactor was performed correctly.
 But it does serve as a basic sanity check that the refactor was essentially done as a cut & paste, without eliding any code as comments.